mjwalkermusic/hello-world/README.md

 Hey friends!

-My name is Michael- I used to tour full-time with my band.
+My name is Michael- I used to tour full-time with my band Paradise Fears.

-Here's a music video for one of our songs that just hit 1 million views: https://youtu.be/KdKu_J5ebMg
+Here's a music video for our song Sanctuary that just hit 1 million views: https://youtu.be/KdKu_J5ebMg

 Now that I'm married and want to start a family soon, I've been settling down with my wife in Orlando, FL.